chris-visser/meteor-vue-boilerplate/README.md

 ## App Directory Structure

 ### components
-This folder should contain all the vue components
+This folder should contain all the Vue components

 ### core
-This folder contains the boilerplate code and does not have to be changed to get your Meteor+Vue app up and running.
+This folder contains the initialization code that should not have to be changed unless you want to change the way the app loads its core functionality.
+Examples of this functionality are the router, store, app initialization, SSR and asyncData calls.

 ### filters
 This is where you put functionality that is shared across multiple components.
+An example would be a standardized way to format dates.

 ### layouts
-This is where you add or modify the app's main layout(s)
+Multiple layouts are supported.
+This is where you add or modify them.
+If no layout is configured for a page, the 'default' layout is loaded.
+The intention is that you use [Vue Slots](https://vuejs.org/v2/guide/components-slots.html) to determine where the page is loaded.

+Simply put `<slot />` on your layout where you want each page to be rendered.

 ### pages
-Pages are rendered on designated area's in the layouts based on the routes configuration located in the routes.js file
+Pages are configured in the routes.js file and are loaded when its route matches.
+The page is rendered on a designated spot within the configured layout.

 ### plugins
 Put all VueJS plugins here